As long as there are businesses and consumers, there will always be customer loyalty in some way, shape or form.

 Remember – customers love to be heard, and this immersive experience is sure to have a role to play in the future of customer loyalty.

 E-commerce isn’t just here to stay; it’s continuing to gain traction as global consumers’ preferred shopping method of choice.
 Again, COVID-19 was largely responsible for a sharp spike in ecommerce in 2020.

 However, now that consumers are more familiar with online shopping than ever before, businesses must ensure their loyalty programs cater for digital customers as well as brick-and-mortar retail shoppers.

 With online shopping being a far more competitive market, your ecommerce loyalty program needs to be as enticing as possible.

-But fear not – many digital loyalty app providers (including Stamp Me) have integrated their digital rewards platforms with ecommerce platforms like Shopify, so that online businesses can offer a cohesive ecommerce loyalty experience with ease.
+But fear not – many digital loyalty app providers (including shortly Stamp Me) have, or will be integrating their digital rewards platforms with ecommerce platforms like Shopify, so that online businesses can offer a cohesive ecommerce loyalty experience with ease.

 If you are a digital marketer reading this; you are no doubt already well-versed in gamification.

 However, if you are new to the concept, it involves taking an ordinary task (such as a driving test, going for a jog or even employee training) and “spicing it up” with fun and competitive gaming components.

 When applied to exercising, it can be remarkably effective for helping people reach their workout goals.
 In education, it motivates further learning and rewards study.

 And of course, when applied to loyalty programs… well, you can imagine the result.
 McDonald’s and Starbucks have been gamifying their loyalty programs for years, with astonishing success.